think-cell/wg21/P3555-infinite-range.md

 ### `join_view` and `join_with_view`

-We propose that `join_view` models `ranges::infinite_range` if the underlying outer range models `ranges::infinite_range` (joining infinitely many things together is definitely infinite).
+We propose that `join_view` models `ranges::infinite_range` if and only if the underlying outer range models `ranges::infinite_range` (joining infinitely many things together is definitely infinite).
 Note that the cardinality is unknown if only the underlying inner range models `ranges::infinite_range`:
 The outer range could be empty in which case `join_view` is empty.

-The same logic applies to `join_with_view`.
-Note that here it is also not enough to only know that the separator models `ranges::infinite_range` for the same reason.

 If we have a mechanism to statically determine whether a range is non-empty, we could have `join_view` model `ranges::infinite_range` in more cases.
 However, we do not propose such a mechanism at this time.

+The same logic applies to `join_with_view`.
+Note that there it is also not enough to only know that the separator models `ranges::infinite_range` for the same reason.

 ### `concat_view`